Manufacturing Operator Visa Sponsorship Jobs in West Virginia

 Which visa types are most common for manufacturing operator roles in West Virginia?

-H-1B sponsorship for manufacturing operators is limited because most operator roles do not meet the specialty occupation requirement of a directly related bachelor's degree.
+H-1B visa sponsorship for manufacturing operators is limited because most operator roles do not meet the specialty occupation requirement of a directly related bachelor's degree.
 EB-3 immigrant visa sponsorship through the PERM labor certification process is a more common pathway, as it covers skilled and unskilled workers.
-Some operators also enter through TN status if they are Canadian or Mexican nationals in a qualifying occupational category.
+Some operators also enter through TN visa status if they are Canadian or Mexican nationals in a qualifying occupational category.

 Which cities in West Virginia have the most manufacturing operator sponsorship jobs?